mozilla/fx-private-relay/docs/translations.md

 git submodule update
 ```

-When checking out a branch, `git status` may show `privaterelay/locales` has changed,
+When checking out a branch, `git status` may show `privaterelay/locales` has changed.
-when it is just synced with the branch.
-To sync the translations with the branch, you
+This is because the submodule commit is out of sync with the branch.
+To sync the
-can run `git submodule update --remote`.
-To automatically sync the translations
+submodule with the branch, you can run `git submodule update --remote`.
+To automate
-submodule when switching branches, set the configuration:
+syncing the translations submodule, set the configuration:

 ```sh
 git config --global submodule.recurse true